x-labs-xyz/Research_and_dev_text_revenue_prediction/README.md

 # Research_and_dev_text_revenue_prediction
 This research leverages advanced natural language processing techniques to analyze the textual content of company 10-K and 10-Q filings for the purpose of predicting future revenue.
 The study employs two key text to vector representation: Term Frequency-Inverse Document Frequency (TF-IDF) analysis and ChatGPT embeddings.
 The findings contribute to the growing field of financial forecasting by demonstrating the effectiveness of combining traditional statistical methods with state-of-the-art natural language processing approaches for enhanced predictive analytics in the quantative finance domain.

-# Folder Included in the Repository

 # Jupyter Notebooks Included in the Repository
 [Preprocessing.ipynb](Preprocessing.ipynb): jupyter notebook with preprocessing of the 10k-10q filings of publically traded companies between 2010 and 2021.
 - We have utilized spacy library with "en_core_web_lg" pipeline to break the filiing into list of sentences.
 - We checked if the sentences have any keywords we have selected as terms signaling R&D to curate our corpus.

-Labels_Creator.ipynb: jupyter notebook that creates labels for the companies based on CAGR of revenue growth from a base year (CAGR Rev > Q1: 1,  Q1 < CAGR Rev < Q3: 2, CAGR Rev > Q3: 3)
+[Labels_Creator.ipynb](Labels_Creator.ipynb): jupyter notebook that creates labels for the companies based on CAGR of revenue growth from a base year
+(CAGR Rev > Q1: 1,  Q1 < CAGR Rev < Q3: 2, CAGR Rev > Q3: 3)
 - We have utilized Financial Modeling Prep API for revenue data.

-TFIDF_Regressions.ipynb: jupyter notebook with logistic regression/svm for different years of TFIDF representation of the filings against quartile based labels of R&D Growth.
+[TFIDF_Regressions.ipynb](TFIDF_Regressions.ipynb): jupyter notebook with logistic regression/svm for different years of TFIDF representation of the filings against quartile based labels of R&D Growth.
 - collected following metrics for Logistic Regression and SVM:
 "lr_train_acc": "Ratio of correctly predicted instances by a logistic regression model on the training dataset",